MethodOrMadness/GC-Mod-Guide/_pages/en_US/hardware/xenoInstall.md

 There are two types of installs, wired and wire-free.
 Since the xenoGC is an open-source modchip(meaning anyone can make it), it's been cloned countless times, and the specifications of the pcb might be off.
 For this reason we personally recommend a wired install.

+If you need a video in order to understand, [this one by rockergaming](https://www.youtube.com/watch?v=WRbmqxqEL8Q) covers the entire install and even disassembly(though through timelapse)

 ## Installing

 ### Wire-free install